 - At least $11.5 billion for Homeless Assistance: Congress provided $4 billion in Emergency Solutions Grants (ESG) in the CARES Act, but additional funds are needed to respond to coronavirus among people experiencing homelessness.
 Initial reports indicate that people who are experiencing homelessness and contract COVID-19 are much more likely to be hospitalized and require critical care and are much more likely to die than the general public.
 If unchecked, as many as 20,000 people who are experiencing homelessness could require hospitalization, further straining our already overstretched hospital systems, and nearly 3,500 could die.
 At least $11.5 billion in ESG funds are needed to help service providers and crisis managers on the front lines: 1) minimize the number of people living in homeless encampments and congregate shelters; 2) create alternative space, such as hotels, for isolation and self-quarantine; and 3) provide short-term rental assistance and housing stabilization services.
 ESG funds should also be used to provide medical respite care, outreach, and street medicine for people experiencing homelessness.

 - Uniform Moratorium on Evictions: In the CARES Act, Congress instituted a temporary moratorium on new filings for foreclosures and evictions due to nonpayment for renters and homeowners in all federally subsidized housing, including the Low Income Housing Tax Credit (LIHTC), and people living in properties covered by Fannie Mae, Freddie Mac, and the Federal Housing Administration (FHA).
-Several states and localities have instituted eviction and foreclosure moratoriums.
+Several states and localities have instituted eviction and foreclosure moratoriums, many of which will soon expire.
 This patchwork of responses provides relief to only some and creates confusion for all.
 Congress should implement a uniform, nationwide policy that clearly assures people that they will not lose their homes during a pandemic where our collective health depends on each of us staying home to minimize community spread.